adityaranjan/Kaggle/README.md

 # Kaggle
-This is a collection of my submissions to different Kaggle competitions.
+This is a collection of some notebooks and datasets I have created and/or published on Kaggle.